 Jonas Dovydaitis, in 1986 graduated from Vilnius University, Faculty of Industrial Economy.
 Director of the Šeduva Jewish Memorial Fund (May 2014 – Present).

 Dr. Eglė Bendikaitė, historian, researcher at the Lithuanian Institute of History.
 Teaches Yiddish and Jewish history at the Vilnius Yiddish Institute.

 Assoc.
-Prof. Dr. Saulius Kaubrys, historian, since 1996 Professor of Vilnius University’s Department of Modern History.
+Prof. Dr. Saulius Kaubrys, historian, since 1996 Professor of Vilnius University’s Department of 20th Century History.

 Milda Jakulytė-Vasil, historian, since 2014 a doctoral student at the University of Amsterdam.
 Interested in Lithuanian Jewish history and culture, Holocaust history and Holocaust memory.

 Sandra Petrukonytė, in 2014 graduated from Vilnius University with an MA in Cultural Heritage Preservation.
 Sandra is the project coordinator at “Maceva”.